-The following table contains information about our equity compensation plans as of December 31, 2015.
-As of December 31, 2015, we had three equity compensation plans, each of which were approved by our stockholders: the 2006 Plan, the 2014 Plan and the 2014 ESPP.
+The following table contains information about our equity compensation plans as of December 31, 2016.
+As of December 31, 2016, we had three equity compensation plans, each of which was approved by our stockholders: the 2006 Plan, the 2014 Plan and the 2014 ESPP.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) exercis outst options, and ed-average e price of tanding warrants rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) (c) Equity compensation plans approved by security holders 2,134,458 \$ 12.73 1,437,146 Equity compensation plans not approved by security holders Total 2,134,458 \$ 12.73 1,437,146
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) (a) (b) (c) Equity compensation plans approved by security holders 3,110,419 \$ 10.75 1,346,083 Equity compensation plans not approved by security holders Total 3,110,419 \$ 10.75 1,346,083

 As described above under "-2014 Stock Incentive Plan", the 2014 Plan includes provisions for an annual increase, to be added the first day of each fiscal year, beginning with the fiscal year ending December 31, 2015 and continuing until, and including, the fiscal year ending December 31, 2024, with such annual increase to be equal to the least of 1,659,218 shares of our common stock, 4% of the number of shares of our common stock outstanding on the first day of the fiscal year and an amount determined by our board of directors.
-In 2015, such annual increase was 790,000 shares, an amount determined by our board of directors.
 In 2016, such annual increase was 990,012 shares, an amount equal to 4% of the number of shares of our common stock outstanding as of January 1, 2016.
-Additionally, as described above under "-2014 Employee Stock Purchase Plan", the 2014 ESPP includes provisions for an annual increase, to be added the first day of each fiscal year, beginning with the fiscal year ending December 31, 2024, with such annual increase to be equal to the least of 207,402 shares of our common stock, 0.5% of the number of shares of our common stock outstanding on the first day of the fiscal year and an amount determined by our board of directors.
+In 2017, such annual increase was 1,000,964 shares, an amount equal to 4% of the number of shares of our common stock outstanding as of January 1, 2017.
+Additionally, as described above under "-2014 Employee Stock Purchase Plan", the 2014 ESPP includes provisions for an annual increase, to be added the first day of each fiscal year, beginning with the fiscal year ending December 31, 2015 and continuing until, and including, the fiscal year ending December 31, 2024, with such annual increase to be equal to the least of 207,402 shares of our common stock, 0.5% of the number of shares of our common stock outstanding on the first day of the fiscal year and an amount determined by our board of directors.
 In 2016, such annual increase was 123,752 shares, an amount equal to 0.5% of the number of shares of our common stock outstanding as of January 1, 2016.
+In 2017, such annual increase was 125,121 shares, an amount equal to 0.5% of the number of shares of our common stock outstanding as of January 1, 2017.